Languedoc, La Clape

 It is in the heart of the Cathar Country that Luc's castle finds its origins in the 5th century....

 In 2005, Annick and Pascal bought Château de Paraza.
 The Domain is revived under the impetus of the...

 In 2007, Pierre Gaillard, a Rhone wine grower, took over Domaine Cottebrune.
 It is thus the schist soils that inspire it after those of Côte Rôtie and Banyuls.
-He therefore decided to continue his adventure on the terroir of Faugères.
-The altitude of this terroir offers new facets, and therefore allows it to create wines that reflect its image, between innovation and tradition.Lire plus Learn more
+So he decides...Lire plus Learn more

 It is on the foothills of the Massif Central, a few kilometres from the Mediterranean Sea and on a schist soil, that Pierre Gaillard cultivates 10 ha of vines on hills that constitute the first rise of the Massif Central on the Béziers plain.